Oil plunges 25%, hit by erupting Saudi-Russia oil price war

 Major banks also have cut their demand growth forecasts.
 Morgan Stanley predicted China would have zero demand growth in 2020, while Goldman Sachs sees a contraction of 150,000 bpd in global demand.
 Bank of America reduced its Brent crude price forecast to $45 a barrel in 2020 from $54 a barrel.

 "The radical shift in policy suggests that Saudi will allow inventories to build sharply over the next three quarters," said a Bank of America Global Research report.
 "As a result, we now expect Brent oil prices to temporarily dip into the $20s range over the coming weeks."
-(Additional reporting by Dmitry Zhdannikov in London, Aaron Sheldrick in Tokyo, Scott DiSavino and Jessica Resnick-Ault in New York and Shu Zhang in Singapore; Editing by Simon Webb and Marguerita Choy)
+(Additional reporting by Dmitry Zhdannikov in London, Aaron Sheldrick in Tokyo, Scott DiSavino and Jessica Resnick-Ault in New York and Shu Zhang in Singapore; Editing by Simon Webb, Marguerita Choy and Sonya Hepinstall)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)